-Engineering students bridge classroom learning with real-world application
+Engineering students bridge classroom learning with hands-on application

 Justin Pachikara grew up with a passion for cars.
 He attended auto shows with his dad, watched countless car movies and took his driver’s test as soon as he could.